wikimedia/labs-tools-registry-admission-webhook/README.md

 ## Deploying

+You can deploy it using the `deploy.sh` script.
+For the dev environment rebuilding the container (minikube running locally):
+* `deploy.sh -b dev`

+If you don't want to rebuild the image, skip the flag:
+* `deploy.sh dev`

 Since this was designed for use in [Toolforge](https://wikitech.wikimedia.org/wiki/Portal:Toolforge "Toolforge Portal"), so the instructions here focus on that.

 The version of docker on the builder host is very old, so the builder/scratch pattern in